-At this point in Baby’s life, you may notice that he has a new hobby – if you stand him up in your lap or beside you, with you holding him upright, there’s a good chance he will start to bounce.
+At this point in Baby’s life, you may notice that they have a new hobby – if you stand them up in your lap or beside you, with you holding them upright, there’s a good chance they will start to bounce.

-SBS isn’t connected to this bouncing, which Baby generally sets the pace for themselves.
+SBS isn’t connected to this bouncing, which Baby generally sets the pace for themself.
 SBS affects children who are shaken violently, generally out of anger or frustration.
-Even at his most active, Baby won’t even get close to putting themselves in danger of SBS.
+Even at their most active, Baby won’t even get close to putting themself in danger of SBS.

-In fact, this bouncing helps build up Baby’s leg muscles and coordination, and can be a sign that he is getting ready to start ‘cruising’ around the room, and then walking.
+In fact, this bouncing helps build up Baby’s leg muscles and coordination, and can be a sign that they are getting ready to start ‘cruising’ around the room, and then walking.